-The objectives of our response/reserve holding policy shall be to provide assurance, in so far as we are able, that reasonably foreseeable levels of generation failure, shortfall, demand forecast error and credible generation or demand loss do not cause us to invoke involuntary demand disconnection.
+The objectives of our response/reserve holding policy shall be to provide assurance, in so far as we are able, that reasonably foreseeable levels of generation failure, shortfall, demand forecast error and secured generation or demand loss do not cause unacceptable frequency conditions or minimise the need to invoke involuntary demand disconnection.
 In so doing we shall endeavour to adopt a response/reserve holding strategy that maintains the prevailing level of short-term supply security.

 Initially we will use the prevailing supply security standards as a benchmark for our reserve and response policies.
-However we recognise that our policies may develop and change in the light of market circumstances and operational experience.
+However, we recognise that our policies may develop and change in the light of market circumstances and operational experience.